ogrady/ogrady.github.io/_posts/2021-04-15-marching-squares.md

 ),
 ```

 We start out with a grid where we know the appropriate component ID for each cell (see above).
 We also add a bit of fluff to each side of the map.
-One empty cell, to be exact.
+One row/ column of empty cells to each side, to be exact.
 This is required to properly walk around shapes that extend all the way to the edge of the map.

 ```sql
 grid(x, y, passable, component_id) AS (